 - The first floor of the covered market has artisanal traders selling breads, confectionery, salumi, cheeses, pasta, wine, coffee and chocolate amongst others and they are open from 10am until midnight.

 - The owner of the hotel that I stayed in recommended Trattoria Dall’Oste, a steakhouse on the next block, that uses their shopfront to display their cuts of meat in chilled window units.
 They served very healthy portions and I appreciated the service from the elderly waiter.
-The prices were reasonable but the menu seemed more tourist friendly.
+The prices were reasonable but the menu seemed more tourist friendly than authentic Tuscan.

-- On the Other Side of Florence food tour I tasted fabulous authentic vegetarian food that still brings a smile to my face and attended a cantuccini (aka biscotti) making workshop.
-The Oltarno side has many multi-generational family businesses as well as newer offerings that appeal to more modern tastes.
+- On the Florence food tour I tasted fabulous authentic vegetarian food that still brings a smile to my face and attended a cantuccini (aka biscotti) making workshop.
+The Oltrarno side has many multi-generational family businesses as well as newer offerings that appeal to more modern tastes.

 How to get around Florence